Continue Reading Below

 Bobe agreed that it was more complex for people to figure out, and “more akin to filling out a tax return.”

-The draft the IRS puts out in May will be subject to a public comment period and, following last year's criticism, Bobe believes the IRS will simplify the forms.
+The draft the IRS puts out this week will be subject to a public comment period and, following last year's criticism, Bobe believes the IRS will simplify the forms.

 “I think they understand they have to change it up,” she said.
 “My hope is that it will be more simplified.”